lightbug-io/docs/devices/api/messages/device-services.md

 ### GET

-If you wanted to GET the IMEI from a device, the message sequence may look s follows.
+If you wanted to GET the IMEI from a device, the message sequence may look as follows.

 #### Request